ochestra-tech/.github/profile/README.md

-# K8's Management & Optimization
+# Kubeopera by Ochestra - a Unified Cloud-Native Infrastructure Management & Optimization Platform

-Ochestra provides a unified Kubernetes management tool that automates the complete Kubernetes lifecycle, from provisioning and application deployment to troubleshooting, security, and cost optimization.
+Ochestra presents Kubeopera, A light-weight  cloud-native application orchestration and management platform tool, that automates the complete Kubernetes lifecycle, from provisioning and application deployment to troubleshooting, security, and cost optimization.
 The tool would enable organizations to streamline operations, reduce costs, and improve reliability while maintaining optimum workload performance.

 ## System Overview